Long Range Rifle Classes – Journey to a Mile –

 Don’t miss our Long Range Precision Rifle Training in Wyoming!
 We customize each course for your preferred time, distance / focus and budget.
-This post is to spark your imaginations and describes one sample course we provided.
+This page is to spark your imaginations and describes samples of the private long range precision rifle training courses we provided.

 Most of our training is performed on a private basis, please contact us with your goals and training needs & desires!
 Every so often, we offer a class to the public for as little as $3,000 for three days.

-This class is not easy.
-We have used our decades of combined experience to condense 50 hours worth of instruction into a 3-day class.
-With a proper attitude, anyone can enjoy this long range precision rifle class and learn a great deal.
+With a proper attitude, anyone can enjoy these long range precision rifle classes and learn a great deal.
 Whether you are an experienced hunter or a novice shooter, you will grow in your skills.
+Almost all of our students hit a 1000-yard target by the end of day 2, and some complete their journey to 1 mile!
 You should anticipate being exhausted, proud and exhilarated by graduation evening!

 We have all experienced classes in which 100 pieces of information are “taught” and a week later we have forgotten all of them.
 We believe it is better to follow Paredo’s Principle, so we examine the aspects of long range precision rifle shooting that make 80% of the difference and we focus on developing THOSE skills.